 Prilling is the process of spray crystallization.
-A liquid is sprayed to produce drops falling through a cooling medium and crystallizing into particles.
+A molten substance is sprayed to produce drops falling through a cooling medium and crystallizing into particles.
 Surface tension causes the liquid drops to adopt a spherical shape as this results in the smallest surface area/ volume ratio.

 Prilling as a form of granulation (sometimes also referred to as congealing or beading) is cost effective for large outputs.